WAEREWOLF/OrchestraBookingTicketsAppRepo/README.md

-# Read first the Documentation.pdf
+# Read first the Documentation.pdf for an overview of the application